Losing Weight After Menopause

 The women were divided into two groups.
 Those in one group underwent intensive nutrition and exercise counseling, while those in the other group received a more general weight loss program.

 Key weight loss factors

 All of the women kept a daily record of what they ate, and where they ate, for the duration of the study.

-When the investigators reviewed all the factors that made the difference for the women who successfully lost weight, they found that the winning strategy was replacing meats and cheeses in the diet with fruits and vegetables.
+When the investigators reviewed all the factors that made the difference for the women who successfully lost weight, they found that the winning strategy was replacing meats and cheese in the diet with fruit and vegetables.

 Eating fewer desserts and drinking fewer sugar-sweetened beverages also proved important.
 The effect of substituting fruit and vegetables wasn’t noticeable at the study’s six-month mark but had the greatest impact on sustained weight loss and prevention of weight gain over the long-term, the researchers reported.